 Special counsel for urban solutions, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.

 Attorney, recovering litigator, cyclist, blogger, dreamer.
-Watch for Kaid’s forthcoming book, People Habitat: 25 Ways to Think about Greener, Healthier Cities.
+Kaid’s latest book is People Habitat: 25 Ways to Think about Greener, Healthier Cities.